 Dr. Drozda also recognizes the important role the supply chain and IT play in this largely clinical effort.
 After all, if you don’t accurately capture data on products being used in patient care at the point of use, you have nothing to use for those studies.
 Mercy and others involved in the GHX implantable device supply chain advisory board and in the postmarket research initiatives are creating the critical linkages healthcare needs to get to value as quickly and effectively as possible, without duplicating efforts (and costs) that often occurs when work such as this is performed in silos.

 Earlier this summer, we announced the results of some of the pilot work being done by members of the implantable device supply chain initiative to create the perfect physician preference item (PPI) order, which is far more complex than the typical EDI order due to the need to include more information such as lot and serial number.
-The work of the participating providers and suppliers has also yielded a list of best practices and focus areas (announced in a recent press release) for those seeking to optimize both processes and data around implantable devices:
+The work of the participating providers and suppliers has also yielded a list of best practices and focus areas for those seeking to optimize both processes and data around implantable devices:

 GHX is proud to be supporting these efforts.
 Yes, we are building technology solutions that can be used by suppliers and hospitals alike.
 We are also, as one of the suppliers pointed out yesterday, creating a common ground where the various parties can explore opportunities to create change healthcare, for good.